luapower/website/www/md/coding-style.md

 ## Naming

 Use Lua's naming conventions `foo_bar` and `foobar` instead of FooBar or fooBar.
-Take time to find good names and take time to re-factor those names as much as necessary.
-You will notice how names improve with a deeper understanding of the problem at hand.
+Take time to find good names and take time to _re-factor those names_ as much as necessary.
+As one wise stackoverflow user once said, the process of naming makes you face the horrible fact that you have no idea what the hell you're doing.

 ## Modules